vergisodd/Credit-Risk-Intelligence-System/README.md

 [Live Demo](https://credit-risk-intelligence-system.streamlit.app)

-The hosted Streamlit app runs in **public demo mode** using committed reports, visuals, sample predictions, and reason codes.
+The hosted Streamlit app runs in **public demo mode** using committed reports, visuals, sample predictions, and reason codes, so reviewers can inspect the workflow without downloading Kaggle data or training models locally.

 Full live scoring requires running the project locally with the Kaggle data and trained model artifacts.

-The public demo is intentionally artifact-based so reviewers can inspect the workflow without downloading Kaggle data or training models locally.

 ![Applicant Review Console](screenshots/Demo.gif)